 The prediction of the model for the relative volatility of wages, however, is reversed.
-The reduction in search frictions now increases the volatility of wages.
-To understand the mechanism behind this result, it is useful to consider the extreme case of endogenous wage rigidity ( $\rho \rightarrow \infty$ ), in which wages are completely fixed within the bargaining set, but adjust when they hit the bounds of the bargaining set.
-If search frictions are high enough, so that the bargaining set is very wide, wages never adjust and their volatility is zero.
+The reduction in labor market frictions now increases the volatility of wages, although not by as much as in the data.
+To understand the mechanism behind this result, it is useful to consider the extreme case of endogenous wage rigidity $(\rho \to \infty)$, in which wages are completely fixed within the bargaining set, but adjust when they hit the bounds of the bargaining set.
+If frictions are high enough, so that the bargaining set is very wide, wages never adjust and their volatility is zero.
 On the other extreme, on a frictionless labor market, the bargaining set reduces to a point and wages behave as if they were flexible.
-Of course this effect is counteracted in equal proportions.

-by the fact that the bounds of the bargaining set themselves are less volatile when search frictions are lower.
+Of course this effect is counteracted by the fact that the bounds of the bargaining set themselves are less volatile when frictions are lower.
 However, for our calibration of the parameters, the first effect dominates, as illustrated in Figure 4.

-The increase in output volatility in response to the reduction in search frictions is less pronounced for the model with endogenous wage rigidity than for the model with flexible wages.
-The reason is that increased wage flexibility dampens fluctuations in output in response to technology shocks.
-If we increase the degree of wage rigidity within the bargaining set by setting $\rho = 2$ as in the last panel in the Table, it is even possible to generate a reduction in the unconditional variance of output.
-This result is consistent with a possible role of a decline in labor market frictions as a source of the Great Moderation.
-However, for this high degree wage rigidity, the second-order approximation does not capture well the non-linearity in the wage rule, see Figure 3.
+The small increase in output volatility in response to the reduction in labor market frictions is reversed to a small decrease for the model with endogenous wage rigidity.
+The reason is that increased wage flexibility dampens fluctuations in output in response to technology shocks.32 This result is consistent with a possible role of a decline in labor market frictions as a source of the Great Moderation.
+However, the effect is again much smaller than in the data.
 Thus, whereas we find this last result intuitively compelling, it is speculative in the sense that it is not clear whether it may be important quantitatively.